-Status of RSU Voluntary Termination or Termination for Cause Involuntary Termination Normal Retirement (1) Death or Disability Vested RSUs convert RSUs convert into stock.
+Status of RSU Voluntary Termination or Termination for Cause Involuntary Termination Normal Retirement (1) Death or Disability Vested RSUs RSUs convert into stock.
 RSUs convert into stock.
-RSUs convert RSUs into stock. into stock.
-Unvested RSUs are forfeited RSUs are forfeited and participants Vesting is accelerated Vesting is RSUs and participants receive a partial payment in stock and and RSUs convert accelerated receive cash equal cash.
-The amount of stock is equal to a into stock. and RSUs to the lesser of the percentage of RSUs, with the number convert into purchase price of of full years of employment since stock. the unvested RSUs purchase as the numerator and 3 as the or the fair market denominator, and the remainder is paid value of the number in cash at the lesser of the purchase of shares underlying price of the unvested RSUs or the fair the unvested RSUs market value of the number of shares on the date of underlying the unvested RSUs on the termination. date of termination.
+RSUs convert into stock.
+RSUs convert into stock.
+Unvested RSUs RSUs are forfeited and participants receive cash equal to the lesser of the purchase price of the unvested RSUs or the fair market value of the number of shares underlying the unvested RSUs on the date of termination.
+RSUs are forfeited and participants receive a partial payment in stock and cash.
+The amount of stock is equal to a percentage of RSUs, with the number of full years of employment since purchase as the numerator and 3 as the denominator, and the remainder is paid in cash at the lesser of the purchase price of the unvested RSUs or the fair market value of the number of shares underlying the unvested RSUs on the date of termination.
+Vesting is accelerated and RSUs convert into stock.
+Vesting is accelerated and RSUs convert into stock.

-Under the terms of the MSPP, for all RSUs purchased prior to September 21, 2011, the definition of normal retirement is age 55 or older and for all RSUs that will be purchased after September 21, 2011, the definition of normal retirement is age 55 or older and 10 years of employment.
+(1) Under the terms of the MSPP, for all RSUs purchased prior to September 21, 2011, the definition of normal retirement is age 55 or older and for all RSUs that will be purchased after September 21, 2011, the definition of normal retirement is age 55 or older and 10 years of employment.